haberdashPI/vscode-modal-keys/docs/basics.md

 "ModalKeys: Export a preset for keybindings".

-Your keybindings should include at least one binding that will switch the editor to the *insert mode*, which is the same as VS Code's default mode.
+Your keybindings should include at least one binding that will switch the editor to *insert mode*, which is the same as VS Code's default mode.
 ```js
 module.exports = {keybindings: {
     i: "modalkeys.enterInsert"